1 min read

 Privilege vs. Confidentiality

-Privileged information and confidential information may sound the same, but there are a couple key differences to understand.
+Privileged information and confidential information may sound the same, but they have different meanings. .

-The purpose of attorney-client privilege is to allow clients to discuss issues openly with their attorney in order to obtain legal advice without fear that those communications will be disclosed to third parties.
-If you get the privilege “wrong” there may be consequences for your claim.
-One of the biggest concerns with privileged information is waiver of that privilege.
+Attorney-client privilege allows clients to discuss issues openly with their attorney and obtain legal advice without fear that those communications will be disclosed to third parties.
+If you get the privilege “wrong,” there may be consequences for your claim.
+One of the biggest concerns with privileged information is waiving that privilege.

-If you have been injured in an accident or have concerns about attorney-client privilege related to your civil claim please call 651-493-0426 for a free consultation with one of our experienced personal injury attorneys.
+If you’veve been injured in an accident, or have concerns about attorney-client privilege related to your civil claim, please call 651-493-0426 or complete the form below for a free consultation with one of our experienced personal injury attorneys.

 Get a Free Case Consultation